OctopusDeploy/docs/docs/packaging-applications/build-servers/build-information/index.md

 Build information is passed to Octopus as a file using a custom format.
 The recommended way to supply the build information is to add the _Build Information_ step from the Octopus Deploy plugin to your build server.

-## Build server support
+## Build server support {#build-server-support}

-The Build Information step is currently available in the official Octopus Deploy plugins
+The Build Information step is currently available in the official Octopus Deploy plugins:

 - [TeamCity](/docs/packaging-applications/build-servers/teamcity.md)
 - [Bamboo](/docs/packaging-applications/build-servers/bamboo.md)
 - [Jenkins](/docs/packaging-applications/build-servers/jenkins/index.md)